PPP Widget 3

 connection created by PPP Widget 3.

-A: This is intended and you will have to confirm the request; it's basically the only method to create a network interface for the mobile data connection.
+A: This is intended and you will have to confirm the request; creating a VPN port is basically the only user method to set up a network interface for the mobile data connection.

 Q: On what versions of Android will it work?